SocketMobile/capturebasic-cordova-ios/README.md

 This Cordova plugin supports only iOS at this time.

 **NOTE** This code is subject to change.
-This should be considered as early beta.
+This should be considered as beta.

-**NOTE** A future installation will use Capture Cocoapods directly, which would make easier to include this SDK directly to your project, but this version does require a clone of the project and a and clone of Capture Cocoapods.
+**NOTE** This version requires a clone of this project and a clone of CaptureSDK Cocoapods.
-Make sure to watch this repository to be notified when such version will be made available.
+Make sure to watch this repository to be notified when new updates are made available.

 ## Installation